8. Preparation of a French Tenancy Agreement

 The choice of which approach to take depends on many things - the wishes of both parties, your own level of experience and competence, the extent to which either you might wish to incorporate revisions in a standard contract, and just how much you wish to spend!

 One of the advantages of having it prepared by a notaire is that is it more easily enforceable.
+That is to say, if the tenant is in arrears of rent, it is possible to take speedier debt recovery procedures, without the need to go to court, although any possession proceedings requires a court hearing.

 Whilst the standard contracts do permit for some limited additions and variations to be made, the use of a property professional or a notaire is recommended if you want to vary the standard conditions.